Deducteam/lambdapi/doc/commands.md

 **Implicit arguments:** Some function symbol arguments can be declared as implicit meaning that they must not be given by the user later.
-Implicit arguments are replaced by `_` at parsing time, generating a fresh metavariables.
+Implicit arguments are replaced by `_` at parsing time, generating fresh metavariables.
 An argument declared as implicit can be explicitly given by enclosing it between curly brackets `{` ... `}` though.
 If a function symbol is prefixed by `@` then the implicit arguments mechanism is disabled and all the arguments must be